phuangkaeo/QA-Rest-API/README.md

 | UPDAE   | PUT/POST/PATCH |
 | DELETE   | DELETE   |

-APIs work using ‘requests’ and ‘responses.’
-When an API requests information from a web application or web server, it will receive a response.
-The place that APIs send requests and where the resource lives, is called an endpoint.

 * What can be found in the documentation of a rest API?